CSC-Sandbox/3100-requirements/docs/module-8-storage/README.md

 ## Overview

-`StoreMessages` reads stored message records from a csv storage file and sends them to any given destination with a `Broker`.
+`StoreMessages` reads a datastream of message records from a `Broker` and sends them to any given destination with a CSV storage file.

 ## Implementation